IBM/aspera-cli/docs/README.md

 ```

 The SSL CA certificate bundle can be specified using the `cert_stores` option, which accepts a list of files or directories.
-By default, Ruby’s system certificate store is used.
+By default, Ruby's system certificate store is used.

 When `cert_stores` is provided: